 Glass Mountain was founded in 2006 when several undergraduate students at the University of Houston combined their creativity and skills to start a journal that would be the counterpart of Gulf Coast, the journal edited by graduate creative writing students at UH.
 It was a little over a year between our initial meetings and the Spring 2007 premiere issue.

 The journal’s name is inspired by a line from Donald Barthelme’s short story “Glass Mountain.”
 The quotation “To climb the glass mountain . . . .” began the editor’s note of our inaugural issue.
 The glass mountain, a sky scraper like the many we have here in Houston, represents the achievement of what seemed impossible when we first began laying plans.

 Our “good reason” for creating Glass Mountain was simple: it was needed.
 Scores of new voices that needed expression have found a place to be heard, both on the printed page and at our readings and gatherings.
 A community of emerging writers that needed a niche has joined with the already vibrant arts community of Houston.
-Now, with the success of the inaugural boldface Conference for Emerging Writers in June 2009 and upcoming boldface Conference 2010, we are taking new strides to ensure that developing writers have the community and support they continue to need.
+Now, with the success of the inaugural Boldface Conference for Emerging Writers in June 2009 and the upcoming Boldface Conference 2015, we are taking new strides to ensure that developing writers have the community and support they continue to need.